KristianMika/bridge-suite/wiki/Bridge-Controller.md

 Folder _.devcontainer_ contains a configuration for an environment with all the build dependencies.
 To learn how to use it, please refer to the provided tutorial locaten in the [Development](Development.md) page.

+Please, note, this setup has some limitations.
+For example, you can upload files only from the `devcontainer-shared-files` directory that is located in the repo root and can be accessed from within the container at `/home/dev/shared-files` (can be changed in devcontainer.json under mounts.

 ### Build Requirements

 _(Already installed in the devcontainer)_